bee-san/BeeCode/README.md

 M0–M2 are engineering gates that make Test 1 trustworthy; they are not being presented as finished user-test milestones.

+- i want it to be able to swap in more language support like rust / js in the future
+- social features are big

 ## Naming

 - **BeeCode** — the application.